-Svensson (2003) argued that central banks should announce and follow a simple instrument rule (see also Judd and Rudebusch, 1998; McCallum, 1999; Taylor, 2000; Rudebusch, 2002).
-However, a number of papers have criticised the Taylor rule arguing that following it mechanically is undesirable (e.g., Ball, 2000; Svensson, 1999, 2003; McCallum and Nelson, 1999; Carlson, 2007; and Martin and Milas, 2013, among others).
+Svensson (2003) argued that central banks should announce and follow a simple instrument rule (see also Judd and Rudebusch, 1998; McCallum 1999; Taylor, 2000; Rudebusch, 2002).
+However, a number of papers have criticised the Taylor rule arguing that following it mechanically is undesirable (e.g., Ball, 2000; Svensson, 1999, 2003; McCallum and Nelson, 1999; Carlson,

+2007; and Martin and Milas, 2013, among others).
 For example, the Federal Reserve cut the interest rate sharply during the stock market crash in 1987, the Asian crisis in 1997-98 (Carlson, 2007) and the recent global financial crisis.
 Similarly, the Bank of England reduced the interest rate from 5% in 2008 to 0.5% in March 2009 - the biggest cut since its creation in 1694 (Astley et al., 2009).
 Policy makers might need to adjust the rule when new information arrives (Taylor, 2000; Woodford, 2001).
 For instance, Martin and Milas (2013) pointed out that the Bank of England abandoned its monetary rule during the recent financial crisis with the aim of achieving financial stability.
 Taylor (2013b) suggested that deviations from the Taylor rule might be due to international spillovers.

-Other issues raised in the literature include the accurate estimation of potential output (MacCallum and Nelson, 1999) and data uncertainty with real time as opposed to ex-post data (Orphanides and Van Norden,

-2002; Hatipoglu and Alper, 2008).
+Other issues raised in the literature include the accurate estimation of potential output (MacCallum, 1999) and data uncertainty with real time as opposed to ex-post data (Orphanides and Van Norden, 2002 and Hatipoglu and Alper, 2008).
 Under-forecasting or over-forecasting the output gap might lead to inappropriate policy actions (Orphanides, 2002).
 The Hodrick-Prescott (HP) filter is the most commonly used method because of its flexibility (Cerra and Saxena, 2000), but it has various disadvantages.
 The first is that the most recent observations suffer from a lack of accuracy (Shortland and Stasavage, 2004).
 The second is the possibility of misspecification of the underlying economic structure since the suggested values of the filter are specific to US data (Sarikaya et al., 2005).
-The third is the fact that output is more volatile in the case of the emerging economies; therefore, the estimation of trend output suffers from wider variation (Hatipoglu and Alper, 2008).
+The third is the fact that output suffers from wider variation (Hatipoglu and Alper, 2008).